mrw-soumik/Natural-Language-Processing---Text-Summarization/README.md

-# Text Summarization Tool
+# Advanced Text Summarization Tool

-A Python-based text summarization tool using Natural Language Processing (NLP) techniques to condense lengthy documents into concise, relevant summaries.
-This project uses the NLTK library for text preprocessing and employs an extractive summarization approach based on word frequency analysis.
+This is a Python-based text summarization tool designed to condense lengthy documents into concise summaries using advanced techniques in Natural Language Processing (NLP).
+It leverages both sentence embeddings and frequency-based scoring to select diverse and informative sentences for the summary.

 ## Objective
-To improve information accessibility by generating quick, effective summaries of news articles, reports, and other documents.
+The aim of this project is to improve information accessibility by generating quick, effective summaries of news articles, reports, and other documents.

 ## Key Features
-- **Extractive Summarization**: Selects sentences based on their word frequency and relevance.
+- **Extractive Summarization**: Selects sentences based on word frequency, sentence embeddings, and positional importance.
-- **Text Preprocessing**: Includes tokenization, stopword removal, and word frequency analysis using NLTK.
-- **Sentence Scoring**: Ranks sentences by their word importance to identify key content.
+- **Advanced Redundancy Control**: Uses semantic similarity to ensure selected sentences are diverse and reduce redundancy in the summary.
+- **Keyword-Based Scoring**: Sentences containing important keywords are prioritized in the summary.
+- **Flexibility**: Adjust the summary length and similarity threshold to control output.

 ## Technologies
 - Python
 - [NLTK](https://www.nltk.org/) (Natural Language Toolkit)
+- [Sentence-Transformers](https://www.sbert.net/) (for sentence embeddings and semantic similarity)

 ## Getting Started

 ### Prerequisites
 - Python 3.x
-- NLTK library
+- Required Python libraries can be installed using the `requirements.txt` file.

 To install the required libraries, run:
 ```bash